Nososticta liveringa

 commonly known as a malachite threadtail.

 It is endemic to northern Western Australia and western Northern Territory, where it inhabits streams and lagoons.

 Nososticta liveringa is a small, slender damselfly coloured black with a pale green stripe and yellow markings.
 Wings may be slightly tinted with yellow.

+Etymology

+The genus name Nososticta combines the Greek νόσος (nosos, "disease") with στικτός (stiktos, "spotted" or "marked").
+The suffix -sticta is commonly used in names of taxa related to Protoneura and the subfamily Isostictinae.

+The species name liveringa is likely named for Liveringa, in the Kimberley region of Western Australia, near where the original specimens of this species were collected.